 In 2010 he published Architettura Parametrica, a bestseller book on parametric design, translated into english as Parametric Architecture with Grasshopper.

 In 2014 he published AAD Algorithms-Aided Design unanimously considered the global reference on the subject.
-In 2010 he worked at Zaha Hadid Architects in London and one year later he founded A>T a cloud based office which provides computational design services and training for architects, designers and companies.
-Among his projects: NU:S Installation at Chiostro Del Bramante (Roma, 2012), Parametric Shoes (Roma, 2012) where 3D printing has been applied to fashion design, The CloudBridge (2013), Needle Watch (2017), Sistema Fessura (Milano, 2017), Oyster Chair (Milano, 2018), Iris Concept Car (2020), Passerella, a new tram for Milano (2020), HorizON suspension lamp for the Venice Glass Week 2020 (in collaboration with DesignMorphine), Wave System for GLA Studio (2020), Lava accessories collection for Maison 203 (2021).
+In 2010 he worked at Zaha Hadid Architects in London and one year later he founded arturotedeschi a design studio which provides computational design services and training for architects, designers and companies.
+Among his projects: NU:S Installation at Chiostro Del Bramante (Roma, 2012), Parametric Shoes (Roma, 2012) where 3D printing has been applied to fashion design, The CloudBridge (2013), Needle Watch (2017), Sistema Fessura (Milano, 2017), Oyster Chair (Milano, 2018), Iris Concept Car (2020), Passerella, a new tram for Milano (2020), HorizON suspension lamp for the Venice Glass Week 2020 (in collaboration with DesignMorphine), Wave System for GLA Studio (2020), Lava accessories collection for Maison 203 (2021), bECOme for Adidas Flagship Store (Berlin, 2021), Gateway (Galleria Rossana Orlandi, Milano, 2022), Illenium world tour scenic set (2023).
 He collaborated with Ross Lovegrove on several projects as a design consultant: Ilabo Shoes (Milano, 2015), In-Formation (Koln, 2017), Transmission at Victoria and Albert Museum (London, 2017), Alcantara Corner Lounges for Audi (Milano, 2017), Valextra Boots, F1 Fragrance Bottle (2019), Mameha packaging (2019).
-Arturo Tedeschi worked as a consultant (design and training) for leading companies such as Adidas, Volkswagen, Jac Motors, Flextronics, ItoDesign, Pininfarina, Implenia.
+Arturo Tedeschi worked as a consultant (design and training) for leading companies such as Adidas, Volkswagen, Jac Motors, Lamborghini, Italdesign, Flextronics, ItoDesign, Pininfarina, Implenia.

 In 2011 he started an intense teaching activity as the director and tutor of the AAD workshop series (2011-2019) in Rome and Milano.
-In 2011 and 2012 he co-directed the AA Rome Visiting School for the Architectural Association.
-He taught and was an invited speaker at Politecnico di Milano, IUAV (Venice), The University of Sydney, Dubai Institute of Design and Innovation, University of Edinburgh, Universidad Europea (Madrid), ControlMad (Madrid), ISCTE-IUL (Lisbon), Università degli Studi di Bergamo.
+In 2011 and 2012 he co-directed the AA Rome Visiting School for the AA School London.
+He taught and was an invited speaker at Politecnico di Milano, IUAV (Venice), The University of Sydney, Parsons The New School (New York), Dubai Institute of Design and Innovation, University of Edinburgh, Universidad Europea (Madrid), ControlMad (Madrid), ISCTE-IUL (Lisbon).